stramulu/US-YoY-Inflation-Forecasting/README.md

 This project forecasts U.S. year-over-year inflation using CPI data from the Federal Reserve Bank of St. Louis (FRED).

 ## Files
-- **forecasting.ipynb** – Main notebook containing model training, evaluation, and forecasting pipeline.
+- **forecast.ipynb** – Main notebook containing model training, evaluation, and forecasting pipeline.
 - **cpi_monthly.csv** – Monthly CPI data obtained from FRED (required to run the notebook).
 - **requirements.txt** – List of libraries to install for project to run